singulatron/superplatform/README.md

 We have temporarily discontinued the distribution of the desktop version.
 Please refer to this page for alternative methods to run the software.

-## Stack

-It is an Electron application, with Angular on the frontend and Go on the backend.
-It becomes a simple web app without electron when hosted over the network.

 ## License

 Superplatform is licensed under AGPL-3.0.

-## Status

-Fairly early phase but there are quite a few installations chugging along nicely already.
-Why don't you join them?